Rick's Free Auto Repair Advice

 First, determine whether your coolant reservoir tank is pressurized

-Pressurized tanks are used in late model cars where the radiator cap is actually the reservoir cap.
+Pressurized tanks are used in late-model cars where the radiator cap is actually the reservoir cap.
 The coolant reservoir tank runs at the same pressure as the cooling system.
 These tanks can’t be repaired.
-There’s no adhesive that will bond and seal, while also expanding and contracting
+No adhesive will bond and seal, while also expanding and contracting.
+You must replace a cracked coolant reservoir that’s pressurized.

 Repairing an un-pressurized coolant reservoir tank